AdaCore/gnatdoc/documentation/users_guide/backends.rst

 XML
 ===

-The XML backend can be used to export documentation in XML format to process it by other tools.
+The XML backend can be used to generate documentation in XML format for processing with other tools.